Skordalia Recipe (Greek Potato and Garlic Dip)

 Skordalia is a popular Greek potato and garlic dip that's creamy and so tasty.
 Watch the video to learn how to make this traditional Greek dip with just a few ingredients.

-What is Skordalia
+What is Skordalia?

 Skordalia, skordhalia, or skorthalia (spellings vary) is a traditional Greek purée or dip made with garlic and a base of potatoes, almonds, or soaked stale bread.
 Olive oil is usually added to give it a smooth texture and enhance the flavor, while a touch of vinegar or lemon juice adds a bit of acidity.
 Greek cuisine has so many delicious dips—be sure to check out tirokafteri (spicy feta dip) and melitzanosalata for more inspiration.

-The Greeks usually serve skordalia dip with fried salt cod or boiled beets.
+The Greeks usually serve skordalia dip with fried cod or boiled beets.
 However, we love having it on its own or maybe with some bread.
 Just like toum, this Greek dip is very garlicky, so be sure to be generous with the garlic!

 creamy Greek potato and garlic dip is perfect with salt cod.

-Skordalia Ingredients and Substitutions
+Skordalia Ingredients

 • Garlic: It is the star of the show!
 It adds a pungent and bold flavor to the dip.
+Avoid using re-minced garlic or garlic powder as they won’t deliver the same bold flavor.

 • Citrus: You can incorporate either fresh lemon juice or white vinegar for a blast of acidity in this Greek garlic dip.